St Peter and St Paul's Church, Kettering: Bells

 The peal of 12 bells dates from 2004 and was cast by the Whitechapel Bell Foundry in London.

 Carvings

 The statues of St Peter and St Paul above the North Door were carved by local author and publisher J. L. Carr to replace carvings destroyed in the Reformation.
 A service of dedication was held for the carvings on Sunday 7 October 1984.

+Anecdotal Stories

+During the war, fighter pilots would look out for the towering spire - higher than anything around, to navigate to the local airbase at Grafton Underwood.

+With nothing else even close to the height, it was seen as the ideal marker for pilots to aim for.